jahidhasanpiyesh/Bus-Reservation-System/README.md

 Using "w" instead of "a" overwrites previous booking data.

 Fix: Use "a" mode when adding new records.

+---
+## 🤝 Contribution

+Feel free to fork the repository and submit pull requests to improve features or fix bugs.

+---

 ## 👤 Author